 Fussen is a stunning German town, located in the state of Bavaria.
 What makes Fussen so unique is its location.
-It is located just north of the Austrian border, at an elevation of 808 metres and is characterised by greenery, hills, stunning castles and quaint neighbourhoods.
-It is also a perfect day trip option from Munich – about 1.50 hours drive on way.
+It is located just north of the Austrian border, at an elevation of 808 meters, and is characterized by greenery, hills, stunning castles, and quaint neighborhoods.
+It is also a perfect day trip option from Munich – about a 1.50-hour drive on way.

 The fairy tale castle of Mad King Ludwig – Neuschwanstein castle is what draws a lot of tourists to Fussen.
-But there is so much more to Fussen, then the beautiful Neuschwanstein Castle.
+But there is so much more to Fussen than the beautiful Neuschwanstein Castle.
 The Hohenschwangau Castle is another landmark in Fussen that is worth visiting.

 Because Fussen is located at an elevation, you can hike and capture some amazing shots from the hills and/or Marienbucke.

-One should visit Fussen for its medieval old town centre, which is sprinkled with Bavarian cafes and restaurants.
-Spend some time in savouring some schnitzel and local beer here, while relaxing in the beautiful countryside.
+One should visit Fussen for its medieval old town center, which is sprinkled with Bavarian cafes and restaurants.
+Spend some time savoring some schnitzel and local beer here, while relaxing in the beautiful countryside.

 Fussen also lies in the beautiful Romantic Road (on the southern tip) and it is lined with UNESCO heritage sites like the Pilgrimage Church of Wies.
 Entry to the church is completely free and the interiors of the church are filled with stunning frescoes that are worth visiting.

-When you visit Fussen, you will driving through some of the beautiful Bavarian villages and the Romantic Road of Germany, so definitely recommend it.
+When you visit Fussen, you will drive through some of the beautiful Bavarian villages and the Romantic Road of Germany, so definitely recommend it.